![]() |

 If all the album was at the level of these three songs I wouldn't have hesitated in rating it with the maximum.
 My rating is lowered by Big Wedge and Cliche, but it's a 4 stars in any case.
 The three songs in the middle can't be missed.

-Unfortunately, those who might hope for a more purely neo-prog direction from Fish's solo career compared to the direction Marillion were taking with Steve Hogarth were in for a disappointment with this one.
+Unfortunately, those who might hope for a more old school neo-prog direction from Fish's solo career compared to the direction Marillion were taking with Steve Hogarth were in for a disappointment with this one: it's clear that both sides of the split were keen to explore new musical territory.
 Whilst the title track is a good album opener, it's also quite clearly less complex and more mainstream-inclined than any of the Fish-era Marillion albums, and it's clear that for the rest of the album Fish was intent on taking an accessible and commercialised art-pop course for this phase of his career.

-I guess the high regard this debut is held in by Fish fans is a consequence of two things.
-First, there's the natural relief that the great man's first solo album wasn't a complete disaster (and again, I stress that it really wasn't, it's just not up to the standards we've been led to expect of him over the years).
-Secondly, there's the poor reception of the following albums - which didn't follow a radically different direction from this one, but did so much less convincingly - which naturally prompted people to look back on this one favourable compared with them.
+I guess the high regard this debut is held in by Fish fans is a consequence of three things.
+First, there's the natural relief that the great man's first solo album wasn't a complete disaster (and again, I stress that it really wasn't, it's just not up to the standards of either his work with Marillion or the superior albums he would release in later ).
+Secondly, there's the poor reception of the immediately following albums - which didn't follow a radically different direction from this one, but did so less convincingly - which naturally prompted people to look back on this one favourably compared with them.

 If not wanting to release Clutching At Straws # 2, where to turn next ?
 To the radio friendly pop/rock market.
 Fish voice and in particular; name, should guarantee a hit record.
 The music is a blend of epic uptempo tracks and epic ballads.
 Bagpipes gives this album authenticity and flavour....... the marketing men said.